-To All the Animals Rights Advocates in the World,
+To All the Animal Rights Advocates in the World,

-I often hear people dismiss animal advocates as radical or fanatic.
+We often hear people dismiss animal advocates as radical or fanatic.
 In some circles, the term has a negative connotation like “hippie” or “emo.”
 Fortunately, as people learn the truth about animal agriculture, the fur trade, seaquariums, the circus, experiments on animals, and other acts of cruelty, the perception changes.
-As advocates, it’s important for us to communicate our message in a way that people find welcoming and plausible.
+As advocates, it’s important for us to communicate our message in a way that will interest and engage people to break this stereotype.
 That is our challenge.
 As with any movement, before the sensibility of it has been fully realized, resistance abounds.

 Where does some of the rage and impatience originate in animal rights advocates?
 It’s largely rooted in the fact that the reasons for which we changed are problems that can be solved.
-As soon as people decide make simple changes in their lives, they can transition from someone who contributes to land degradation, water and air pollution, a loss of biodiversity, world hunger, and the confinement, abuse and slaughter of animals to someone who no longer supports these acts.
-We don’t need scientists in labs to solve this problem as the cure to this disease is to think.
+As soon as people decide to make simple changes in their lives, they can transition from someone who kills animals to someone who does not.

 Understandably, sometimes advocates’ frustration gets the better of them when people offer trite replies such as “I could never give up chicken” after watching a video or reading a book about the horrors of factory farming even though companies make delicious plant-based alternatives.
 An animal advocate has likely seen a chicken inhumanely confined, diseased, debeaked, scalded, skinned, and shredded alive so when the animal eater’s response and the imagery collide, it may ignite a visceral reaction that causes anger to trump reason.
 To care so much is a fault worth little criticism although it is prudent to stay focused on the goal which must always be the animals’ best interests.

-When people say they’re volunteering to end child abuse, poverty, crime, cancer, or working to improve other social conditions, their fellow citizens typically embrace, admire, and celebrate their efforts even if they don’t join them.
+When people say they’re volunteering to end child abuse, poverty, crime, cancer, or working to improve other social conditions, their fellow citizens typically celebrate their efforts even if they don’t join them.
 It’s rare that they’re ever called overzealous no matter how significant their involvement.
 Why is it that animal advocates are so often harshly criticized, mocked, and ostracized?
 Where does the backlash originate?
 People who support cruelty to animals sometimes use the criticism as a defense mechanism to justify their complacency because unlike the other aforementioned issues such as child abuse where people are unlikely the cause of the problem, they realize that when it comes to the issues animal advocates work to improve, people play a pivotal role.
 Advocates’ words strike a chord and people who eat, wear, or pay to see animals exploited don’t like it.
-They understand the meaning of a carbon footprint or the unwatchable death of an animal and they don’t want to confront the reality that they are part of the problem so they seek to sully the credibility of the messengers.
-Find solace in the fact that time and time again, people who make the transition tell us with heavy hearts, “I don’t know what I was thinking.
+They understand the meaning of cruelty to animals and they don’t want to confront the reality that they are participating in it so they seek to sully the credibility of the messengers.
+Find comfort knowing that time and time again, people who make the transition tell us with heavy hearts, “I don’t know what I was thinking.
 I will never eat animals again.
 I don’t know if I can ever forgive myself.”
 We know exactly how they feel.

 We must carry ourselves with dignity and recognize that our detractors will work hard to find fault with us in order to paint us as fanatics.
 We must not give them the opportunity.
 We must work smart and hard.
 We must stick together.
 There is too much infighting in the movement that doesn’t serve the best interests of animals.
 We must be willing to ask ourselves tough questions such as “Is what I’m doing positively impacting animals?”
 We must hold ourselves to high standards even in the face of conduct unbecoming and be willing to endure ridicule and abuse knowing that the animals suffer a much worse fate than hurtful words.

-You will be called crazy and extreme.
-You are not.
-They will say you are naive and foolhardy.
-You are not.
-They will tell you to get a life.
-Yours is a meaningful one.
-If you are taking action for animals, you are heroes for a cause as important as any in the history of the world — the systematic and needless confinement, torture, and slaughter of billions of animals, the destruction of our environment causing global climate change, millions of people dying from human health conditions caused by eating animals and the effects of industrial farming, and millions more dying of starvation because grain that could save them is wasted on animals.
+If you are taking concrete and measurable action for animals, you are heroes for a cause as important as any in the history of the world — the systematic and needless confinement, torture, and slaughter of billions of animals, the destruction of our environment causing global climate change, millions of people dying from human health conditions caused by eating animals and the effects of industrial farming, and millions more dying of starvation because grain that could save them is wasted on animals.
 You are fighting against enormous odds, including a foe in the powerful agricultural industry that will spare no expense to continue duping the public into believing a web of lies about the realities of eating animals and the nature of agribusiness.
-Recent efforts by agribusiness to make it illegal to film animal abuse in their factories provide ample evidence that you are making progress.
+Recent efforts to make it illegal to film abuse in their factories provide ample evidence we’re making progress.

 When the thought of the suffering becomes too much to bear, know that your passion offers hope, your activism has changed and saved lives, and you are not alone.
-Keep holding those signs, keep handing out leaflets, keep sharing those videos, keep boycotting, keep talking to your friends and family, keep signing petitions, keep calling your legislators, keep educating yourself, keep holding fundraisers, keep supporting animal sanctuaries and other non-profit animal rescue organizations, and keep making the world a more humane place.
+Keep holding those signs, keep handing out leaflets, keep sharing those videos, keep boycotting, keep talking to your friends and family, keep signing petitions, keep calling your legislators, keep educating yourself, keep holding fundraisers, keep making presentations, keep organizing and attending events, keep supporting animal sanctuaries and other non-profit animal advocacy and rescue organizations, and keep making the world a more humane place.
 Don’t stop.
 Don’t ever stop.
 You’re making a difference.
 The world is changing.
 You’re changing it.

 Where there are people advocating for animals, there is compassion, hope, an evolved mind, and a conscience at peace.
-This is who you are, it is who you will always be, and your actions make the world a more humane place.
-We will get there.
-When its done, future generations will thank you.
+This is who you are and it is who you will always be.
+Thank you for helping to make the world a more humane place.